-For fans of baklava, baba ganoush, falafel and other Middle Eastern dishes, Phoenix can, surprisingly, be a goldmine of restaurants and eateries that dish out delicious specialties of the region.
+For fans of baklava, baba ganoush, falafel and other Middle Eastern dishes, Phoenix can — perhaps, surprisingly — be a goldmine of restaurants and eateries that dish out delicious specialties of the region.

-From the comforting classics of India, to Afghani dishes rich in tradition and culture, to the flavorful feasts of Greece and the Mediterranean, these restaurants bring a true taste of the Middle East to the table.
+From the comforting classics of India and dishes rich in Afghani tradition and culture to the flavorful feasts of Greece and the Mediterranean, these restaurants bring a true taste of the Middle East to the table.

 Al-Hana Restaurant at Baiz Market